awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Performance.md

 ## Storage scaling<a name="Aurora.Managing.Performance.StorageScaling"></a>

 Aurora storage automatically scales with the data in your cluster volume\.
-As your data grows, your cluster volume storage expands up to a maximum of 128 TiB\.
+As your data grows, your cluster volume storage expands up to a maximum of 128 tebibytes \(TiB\)\.
 To learn what kinds of data are included in the cluster volume, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.

 The size of your cluster volume is evaluated on an hourly basis to determine your storage costs\.
 For pricing information, see the [Aurora pricing page](https://aws.amazon.com/rds/aurora/pricing)\.